Specialized Procedures

 When you need to have your wisdom teeth removed immediately, the cost can range widely depending on the dental specialist you see.
 Some dental offices offer dental savings programs for patients without insurance, so ask about those before you agree to treatment.

-Average Cost of Wisdom Tooth Removal and Why It Changes
+Why the Average Cost of Wisdom Tooth Removal Changes

 The average cost of wisdom tooth removal in the US hovers around $300 to $800 per tooth for surgical cases, and less for simple extractions.
 The cost depends on the type of extraction, whether you need general anesthesia, and where you live.
 In larger cities with higher cost of living, dental treatment prices tend to be higher.